Bolivia will choose a new president but environmental activists see little hope of progress

 Campaign hasn't centered on environmental issues

-While environmental issues have not been a central focus of the campaign, both candidates have outlined some proposals.
+Environmental issues have not been a central focus of the campaign, as Bolivians are dealing with the country's worst economic crisis in decades.
+Still, both candidates have outlined some proposals.

 Nick Fromherz, a Bolivian-based adjunct professor at Lewis & Clark Law School in Portland who specializes in Latin American environmental law, said both candidates have spoken broadly about fighting wildfires and managing the agricultural frontier.
 But they've offered few solutions to less visible crises like mercury contamination from gold mining, he said.